j4orz/singularitysystems/src/preface.md

 ### 1 second version
 SOTA semiconductor physics is forcing both languages and machines to be redesigned from frist principles.
-This creates a golden age for compiler engineers and computer architects because who need to software-hardware codesign the machines of tomorrow.
+This creates a golden age for compiler engineers and computer architects who need to software-hardware codesign the machines of tomorrow.

 *Welcome to the golden age of Systems ML!*